abhinavpareek655/blip-backend/README.md

-# BlipAuth Smart Contract Setup & Deployment Guide
+# BlipAuth Smart Contract & IPFS Setup Guide

-This guide helps you deploy the BlipAuth smart contract using Hardhat, run it locally, and connect it to your React Native app.
+This guide helps you deploy the BlipAuth smart contract using Hardhat, run it locally, connect it to your React Native app, and use a local IPFS node to store media and post data.

 ---

 ## ✅ Overview

 1. Set up a Hardhat project
 2. Add the smart contract (`BlipAuth.sol`)
 3. Compile it
 4. Run a local blockchain
 5. Deploy the contract
 6. Copy the deployed address & ABI to your frontend
+7. Start a local IPFS node
+8. Upload files via IPFS in your React Native app

 ---